moral201/cmse802_project/tests/tests_README.md

-# tests
+# Unit Tests (`tests/`)

-This directory contains unit tests for validating each module in the `src` directory.
+This folder contains unit tests for key functions in the simulation project.

-Tests are implemented using Python’s built-in `unittest` framework.
+## Files

+- `unittest_physics_utils.py`
+  Contains unit tests for functions in `physics_utils.py`, including:
+  - Torque computation
+  - Segment dynamics update
+  - Particle reflection from body segments

+## Notes

+- These tests help verify the correctness of physics-related logic in the simulation.
+- The tests can be run independently using any Python test runner (e.g., `pytest`, `unittest` CLI).